johnbillion/wp_mail/README.md

 Sent when:

 * A user clicks the "Lost your password?" link on the login screen and submits their email address
-* An Administrator clicks the "Send password reset" link next to a user on the Users screen (WP 5.7+)
+* An Administrator clicks the "Send password reset" link next to a user on the Users screen
-* An Administrator clicks the "Send Reset Link" from the user editing screen of another user (WP 5.7+)
+* An Administrator clicks the "Send Reset Link" from the user editing screen of another user

 <table>
 	<tr>